AlonLuboshitz/Exrecise1.2-algos/README.md

 **Code discription**

 **server**
- The server waits infinitely for client to connect with it.
-Can serve 1 client at a time, with a queue of up to 5 clients.
-Expecting a char array of a vector, distance algo's name and k value, all seperated with spaces.
+ The server waits infinitely for clients to connect with it.
+Can serve multiple clients at a time.
+The server sends to the client a menu with all the possible actions to be performed, and after getting the choise from the client, sends instruction accordinly.
+ Server's option menu:
+ 1. upload an unclasiified csv data file (train file - clasiffied data file, test file - unclassified data file)
+ 2. algorithem settings - (defaule: k = 5 , distance algo's name = AUC - if the user presses enter, keeps default, else - user can insert new values by order)
+ 3. clasiffy data
+ 4. display results
+ 5. download results
+ 8. exit

  KNN (K Nearest Neighbors) -
  this code designed for running on a csv file, searching for the K nearest neighbors according to an input vector, and returning the most common label from the KNN.